 SOCI 203 – General Sociology (3 cr): This course introduces the student to the concepts and theories that pertain to social relationships and social organization.
-The course covers topics that range from micro interpersonal relationships to macro social structures.
+The course covers topics that range from micro interpersonal relationships to macro-social structures.
 The course is a prerequisite for all other courses in sociology and/or social welfare.
-Not recommended for freshmen.

 SOCI 205 – Social Problems (3 cr): In large, complex, heterogeneous, and rapidly changing societies, social problems are inevitable consequences.
 The problems may vary in their nature, extent, and volume but the negative impact has equally significant implications for all aspects and members of the society.
 Although these problems are an integral aspect of society, their impact needs to be and can be controlled within a normal range.
 In order to ameliorate the negative consequences of these social conditions so that they do not reach a pathological state, it is imperative to understand their source, nature, and effects.
 This course examines these aspects of various social problems and the suggested corrective strategies to deal with them.